Types of Endocrine Glands

 There are several additional endocrine glands that reside in the abdomen, with major glands including the pancreas and adrenal glands.
 The pancreas, which is located behind the stomach, regulates levels of sugars within the bloodstream through the use of insulin and other hormones.
 The adrenal glands sit atop the kidneys and produce adrenaline, as well several steroid hormones.
 Although reproductive organs, including the ovaries (in women) and the testes (in men), serve other functions, they can also be considered as endocrine glands because they produce hormones as well.

 When all of the body’s endocrine glands are working well together, the body can regulate basic functions, digest food properly, grow, and react appropriately to stress.
 However, there are many endocrine disorders in which the glands aren’t producing the right amount of hormones, there aren’t enough hormone receptors available for them to function correctly, or the organs are simply not responding to the signals given by the hormones.

 Tampa General Hospital has the resources necessary to treat a wide variety of endocrine disorders, including diabetes, hypothyroidism and hyperthyroidism, and many other conditions.
-In fact, TGH was named one of America's Best Hospitals for Diabetes & Endocrinology by U.S. News & World Report for 2020-2021.
+In fact, TGH is recognized as one of the nation's best hospitals and highest ranked in Florida for Diabetes & Endocrinology by U.S. News & World Report for 2021-2022.